PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 Remote sensing image processing tools are stored in the `tools/` directory.
 Each tool should be a relatively independent script, independent of the contents of the `paddlers/` directory, which can be executed by the user without installing PaddleRS.

-When writing the script, use the python standard library `argparse` to process the command-line arguments entered by the user and execute the specific logic in the `if __name__ == '__main__':` code block.
+When writing the script, use the Python standard library `argparse` to process the command-line arguments entered by the user and execute the specific logic in the `if __name__ == '__main__':` code block.
 If you have multiple tools that use the same function or class, define these common components in `tools/utils`.